mutasim07/rest-user-service/README.md

 5. Unit tests have been written for service layer using JUnit and mockito.

 ## API Interfaces

 Run the application and head over to below url for all apis and their details http://localhost:8080/swagger-ui/index.html

+## Docker

+This service is dockerized.
+Dockerfile is placed at the root folder of this service.
+Here are the commands to create docker image and then run this service in a docker container Inside the root folder, run the following commands:

+$mvn clean package

+$java -jar target/user-rest-service-0.0.1-SNAPSHOT.jar

+$docker build --tag=user-rest-service:latest .

+$docker run -p8887:8080 user-rest-service:latest